ifilonenko/cs4300sp2016-kipz/README.md

 ```
 - When you meet some problems with heroku deployment, it should be really helpful to read the build logs.
 - The Git repo should be no larger than 300MB.
 Have a look at this page https://devcenter.heroku.com/articles/limits for more information about the limits of heroku.

+## If you are using Windows
+- In order to run the shell commands throughout this tutorial that involve Git and Heroku, you will need to use a shell that recognizes Git.
+On Windows with Git installed, you should be able to find a program called “Git Shell” by searching your applications.
+Open this and use it for running all commands throughout the tutorial in the “Git & Github” and “Heroku” sections.

+Note: Some students may already have configured their Windows Powershell or Command Prompt (CMD) to accept Git commands, but this is not the default setting.

+- You need to have the python-Levenshtein package already installed before starting the tutorial.
+You should have installed this from doing A2, but if you do not, then you will need a Python 2.7 environment active to install the package.
+Once you’ve activated the Python 2.7 environment, you should simply be able to do “pip install python-Levenshtein”.

+Note that if you normally work in a Python 3 environment, then you will need to use CMD to switch to your Python 2.7 environment (Powershell or Git Shell will not work).
+If you are unable to do this or the tutorial is not working for you due to python-Levenshtein, post on Piazza and we will post the zip of the package to put directly into your Python installation directory.

+- In general, if you are having any other issues with running commands in the “Django” section of the tutorial, try opening a CMD prompt instance (separate from the Git Shell/Powershell you are using for the other sections), navigate to the project directory, and run those commands in CMD.